mhmd-zbib/oqab/README.md

 - Handles permission errors gracefully
 - Returns a list of all matching files
 - Uses parallel processing for improved performance on large directories
+- Implements multiple design patterns for maintainability and extensibility

 ## Usage